 There are many reasons why someone might decide to use a recruitment consultant to find a new management consulting job: but perhaps not always with great enthusiasm!

 A good recruiter will provide a quality service and also earn both their fee and your respect by adding expertise and treating you professionally.
 But how do you identify the good amongst the mediocre?

 Here are the key requirements which distinguish a good recruitment consultant:

-2. Acknowledge your application and follow up with an answer
+2. The recruitment agency acknowledges your application and follows up with an answer

 You send a CV and hear nothing.
 Did they get it?
 Is there a problem with the email system?
 Has it gone into spam?

 It is incredibly simple for a recruitment firm to set up a system and process for responding to applications yet the overwhelming feedback I get is that it doesn’t happen very often.
 There is no excuse.

 3. Willingness to spend time talking to you if they consider you a potential candidate